ErezSC42/bert_pos_analysis/README.md

 ### Experiments
 Our goal is to study how BERT's intermediate layers embed linguistic knowledge.
 We extracted the contextual representation vectors from each Transformer unit, resulting in 12 768-d representation vectors for each word.
 We trained a different linear classifier on each layers' output, predicting POS label.
 To prove consistency, each classifier was trained with 5 different random seeds.
+Each classifier was trained for 2 epochs.
 BERT's inner weights were frozen, and no fine-tuning was conducted.
 The accuracy and micro-average F1 score were chosen to assess performance, as the data is unbalanced.

 ### Results
-As seen below, BERT's 3rd and 4th hidden transformer units yield the best results, thus they learn linguistic knowledge the best.
+As seen below, BERT's 3rd and 4th hidden transformer units yield the best accuracy, thus they learn linguistic knowledge the best.
 Constant performance decrease can be observed in all of the layers following the fourth one, the last layer having the worst results.
 ![linear classifer trainging](images/bert_pos_linear_classifier.png)